-In PCF v1.12, Gorouter and HAProxy now always listen for TLS requests.
-Therefore, you must configure an SSL certificate for Gorouter and HAProxy in Elastic Runtime.
-You configure Gorouter and HAProxy using the same field and with the same certificate.
+In PCF v1.12, the Gorouter and HAProxy now always listen for TLS requests.
+Therefore, you must configure an SSL certificate for the Gorouter and HAProxy in Elastic Runtime.
+You configure the Gorouter and HAProxy using the same field and with the same certificate.

 In both cases, the HAProxy configuration is ignored if you are not using HAProxy.

-See the Elastic Runtime installation instructions for your IaaS for more information.
+For more information, see the Elastic Runtime installation topic for your IaaS.

 The internal credentials that Elastic Runtime uses for inter-component communication are now generated and stored in CredHub instead of Ops Manager.
 For a list of the credentials migrated to CredHub, see Pivotal Elastic Runtime Release Notes.

 If you want to access these credentials, you must use the CredHub CLI or the Ops Manager API instead of the Credentials tab of the Elastic Runtime tile.

 In order for the CredHub API to communicate with the BOSH Director, TCP Port 8844 must be open on the networks where Ops Manager and Elastic Runtime VMs are deployed.
 TCP Port 8844 must be open to enable internal networking between VMs located inside the local network.
 For more information, see Preparing Your Firewall for Deploying PCF.